 - Pathway 2 - write a 30,000-word dissertation

-On each pathway you will be guided by an experienced and well-published supervisor.
+On each pathway an experienced and well-published supervisor will guide you.

 Our research expertise includes:

 - 19th and 20th century literature

 - cultural relations and transfer

 Beyond the Books is a podcast from the School of Literatures, Languages and Cultures (LLC) that gives you a behind-the-scenes look at research and the people who make it happen.

 Listen to a mix of PhD, early career and established researchers talk about their journey to and through academia and about their current and recent research.

 Both pathways on this programme include 40 credits of training on research skills, methods and problems.
 This training is delivered and assessed over two 20-credit courses.